-The Master of Arts in Communication and Learning Disorders (CDIS) prepares students for service careers in speech-language pathology through comprehensive course work with an emphasis on clinical training.
+The Master of Arts in Communication and Learning Disorders (CDIS), offered through OLLU's new established Elizabeth Carrow Woolfolk and Robert M. Woolfolk School of Communication Sciences and Disorders, prepares students for service careers in speech-language pathology through comprehensive course work with an emphasis on clinical training.
 The master's program satisfies all academic and practicum requirements for the Certificate of Clinical Competence in Speech-Language Pathology from the American Speech-Language-Hearing Association (ASHA) and for state licensure by the Texas Committee of Examiners in Speech-Language Pathology and Audiology.

 Speech-language pathologists assist patients in developing and or recovering communication skills and are employed in a variety of settings including schools, hospitals, rehabilitation centers, nursing homes and early childhood programs.

 Learn more about the CDIS program at the Spring Open House.

 Clinical practicum is an integral part of the graduate educational experience.
 It broadens the student’s experience in working with a variety of communication disorders in clients of all ages.
 Students need a total of 400 clock hours to satisfy practicum requirements, of which 325 must be taken at the graduate level.
 375 out of the 400 hours must be direct client contact.
 Practicum requirements include the successful completion of clinical competencies as outlined in the program’s Clinic Handbook.

 Part of the student’s practicum experience is obtained under direct faculty supervision at the University’s Harry Jersig Speech and Hearing Center.
 Students also gain on-the-job experience in other facilities including public schools, rehabilitation centers, community clinics and hospitals.